dgraph-io/dgraph4j/README.md

   compile 'io.netty:netty-tcnative-boringssl-static:<See table in gRPC docs for correct version>'
   ```

-  The following table lists the `grpc-netty` versions used by different `dgraph4j` versions over time:
+  The following table lists the `grpc-netty` versions used by different `dgraph4j` versions over time, along with the supported versions of `netty-tcnative-boringssl-static` for the corresponding `grpc-netty` version:

   | dgraph4j version  | grpc-netty version | netty-tcnative-boringssl-static version |
   |:-----------------:|:------------------:|:---------------------------------------:|